americool/movie_list_thing/README.md

  # Additional Notes post Angular Update:

  1.)
-I started out working with $ng-resource as a way to make API calls because it was heavily encouraged by documentation and tutorials I watched.
-However the more I worked with my current backend creation I realized that using $http requests were more suited for my needs.
-I also realize that to probably maximize the advantages of using $resource, i should have stored the API calls within a factory and made get/post/etc requests within the same function, however It didn’t seem particularly pragmatic to the current backend api calls I had built and my experience with various tutorials had primarily demonstrated keeping api calls in services.
+I started out working with $resource as a way to make API calls because it was heavily encouraged by documentation and tutorials I watched (without being clearly explained).
+However the more I worked with my current backend creation, (and encountered a few bugs and limitations of $resource,) I realized that using the standard $http requests were more suited for my needs.
+There are still some $resource calls throughout my code that are basically functioning as plain $http requests and not taking advantages of the RESTful features allowed by $resource.
+In further revision I might consider removing them or building some kind of factory which allows multiple calls from a single API endpoint (which would probably require some backend re-configuration as well,) as oppose to using them as singular functions from a service.

  2.)
 Thought it didn’t seem necessary at the earlier phases, the individual controllers should probably broken into separate files.
 The api calls in services could also be broken down more.